See History at AAX for a more general timeline.

 Noyce went on to cofound Intel.

-- FLOW-MATIC, originally known as B-0 , was the first English-like data processing language.
+- FLOW-MATIC, originally known as B-0 , was the first English-like programming language.

 It was developed for the UNIVAC I at Remington Rand under Grace Hopper.